 3. Pandemic treaty proposal moving forward

-A large number of countries from all income groups took the floor in support of the proposal made ahead of the WHA to establish a new global pandemic treaty or similar legal framework to strengthen global preparedness and response.
+A large number of countries from all income groups took the floor in support of the proposal made ahead of the WHA to establish a new global pandemic treaty (or a similar legal framework) to strengthen global preparedness and response.
 The Assembly decided to hold a special session in November this year dedicated to further discuss the merits of a new global legal framework and in preparation of these discussions a Member States Working Group should be tasked with assessing the pros and cons of developing a pandemic treaty.

 Ahead of the WHA74, ReAct developed and circulated a briefing to Member States on the obvious overlaps between interventions needed to strengthen global pandemic preparedness and response and antibiotic resistance.
 As such, it will be important for a new legal framework to also include antibiotic resistance in its scope, if it moves forward.
-The political momentum to act multilaterally to prevent a new pandemic should be used to tackle antibiotic resistance, which is increasingly referred to as “the silent pandemic”.
+The political momentum to act multilaterally to prevent a new pandemic should be used to tackle antibiotic resistance, which is increasingly known as “the silent pandemic”.

 More news and opinion